Kirk Reid: Conviction

 In March 2009, Reid was convicted at Kingston upon Thames Crown Court of two rapes and 26 sexual assaults committed in southwest London from 1995–2007, for which he was sentenced to life imprisonment.
+He was also found guilty of two counts of possessing indecent images of children on his home computer.
 The judge recommended that Reid serve at least seven-and-a-half years before being considered for release.

 In January 2018, more than a year after Reid's recommended non-parole period had elapsed, the Parole Board announced that his case had come up for review "following the standard six-month process for all indeterminate sentence prisoners".
 In September 2018, Reid's request for release was denied, and the board ruled that he could request release again in 2020.